Transform and Entropy Coding in AV2: AV2 Transform and Entropy Coding Design

-\begin{itemize} \item \textit{First Position Signaling:} A first position index referred to as the beginning of block (BOB) is signaled for FSC-coded TBs to indicate the position of the first coded coefficient.
-No new syntax is introduced for coding BOB; instead, BOB syntax follows the same logic as EOB (end-of-block) syntax signaling rules in AV2 by using different entropy contexts.
-Coefficient coding begins from the BOB location and proceeds in forward scan order until the max coefficient index in a given TB.
-This allows skipping of zero coefficients at the beginning of TBs therefore improving entropy coding throughput. \item \textit{Coding Passes:} Coefficients are coded in 3 passes aligned with the ATC Default region logic detailed in Section \ref{sec:atc}.
-First a BR pass encodes level values [0, 1, 2, $\geq$2] starting from the BOB until the end-of TB in a forward scan order.
-If the level value is indicated to be greater than 2, then a LR pass is performed starting from the BOB location in forward scan order.
-The LR pass uses a 4-symbol syntax element and can cover additional level values: [3, 4, 5, $\geq$5].
-If the escape character $\geq$5 is not reached, the level coding terminates.
-If the LR level value reaches to 5, then a HR coding pass is performed to use the Adaptive Bypass Coding logic in Section \ref{sec:adaptive_hr}.
-The sign information is also coded in the last coding pass. \item \textit{Simplified Context Modeling:} Coefficient context derivation is reduced from 5 neighboring coefficients to just 2 (left and above) for coefficient levels and 3 neighboring samples for coding the sign information as shown in Figure~\ref{fig:fsc1}.
+\item \textit{Simplified context modeling:} Coefficient context derivation is reduced from 5 neighboring coefficients to just 2 (left and above) for coefficient levels, and 3 neighboring samples (left, above, above-left) for coding the sign information as shown in Fig.~\ref{fig:fsc1}.
 The sign and level information are coded using an up-right diagonal scan.
-Table \ref{tab:fsc_1} provides the context numbers used and the derivation rules for each coding pass.
-The context derivation for level values (BR and LR passes) follows the previously decoded coefficient samples in the neighborhood with a clip, and a particular offset given the TB size.
-For sign coding, signs of the neighboring 3 samples are used.
+Table~\ref{tab:fsc_1} provides the context numbers and derivation rules for each coding pass: the context derivation for level values (BR and LR passes) follows the previously decoded coefficient samples in the neighborhood with a clip, and a particular offset given the TB size.

-\item \textit{TB-Level Syntax Skipping:} When FSC is enabled, intra-coded CBs infer the IDTX transform type for all sub-TBs.
-This avoids redundant signaling of a multi-symbol transform type at the TB level, since the parent CB already indicates the transform mode providing compression gains.
-For inter blocks, the transform type (IDTX) is still signaled at the TB level, as transform candidates are more diverse and TB-level signaling is better suited for inter-coded residuals. \end{itemize}
+\item \textit{TB-level syntax skipping:} For intra blocks coded with FSC, the transform type of all sub-TBs is inferred as IDTX, avoiding TB-level transform-type signaling.
+For inter-coded blocks, IDTX is explicitly signaled at the TB level, and the signaled IDTX implies FSC. \end{itemize}

-Overall, FSC serves as an effective and low-complexity enhancement to AV2’s transform and entropy coding framework, especially benefiting IDTX blocks and screen content coding scenarios.
+Overall, FSC provides a low-complexity enhancement for IDTX-coded TBs, with particular benefit for screen and natural content and for near-lossless/lossless operation.
 It achieves screen-content gains comparable to the Palette tool in AV2, provides coding gains for natural content, and improves performance in near-lossless and lossless coding cases.